NOC-OI/crab/README.md

 ### HTTPS

 While normally, a seperate reverse proxy on the host machine would be used, one can enable SSL on the included nginx container.
 Edit the config template in `templates/nginx.conf` to enable SSL before launching.

+## License
+CRAB is free software under the AGPL-3.0 license
+The CRAB Logo (© 2024, Alex Baldwin) is licensed under CC BY-SA 4.0